-The petitioner is requesting approval of a final planned development amendment to Planned Development #31, Esplanade at Locust Point and two side yard setback variations for the construction of two additions to the existing parking garage and the construction of a new six-level parking garage at 3500 Lacey Road.
+SECTION 1.
+That the Final Planned Development Amendment approval as set forth in Ordinance No. 5205, permitting construction of additions to the existing parking garage and the construction of a new six-level parking garage at 3500 Lacey Road, is hereby extended to August 16, 2014.